 Watch your language

 Our kids are always watching us, and whether we like it or not, they tend to follow our example.
 One way to lead by example as an ally during Pride month (and always!) is by eliminating discriminatory language and using inclusive language.
 Take some time to learn the appropriate terminology and use people’s preferred pronouns.
 It’s very important to never ever make jokes at the expense of the LGBTQIA+ community — that goes against everything else you’re working toward as an ally.
 So, watch your language!

 Make it fun

-Review the Pride schedule and determine which events might be fun and appropriate for my kids and make a day out of it!
-In addition to participating, I recommend making a kid-friendly Pride playlist to dance to, covering your house in rainbow decorations, and choosing an LGBTQIA+ nonprofit to donate to as a family, taking the opportunity to explain to your kids about how that donation is going to positively impact others.
+Review the Pride schedule and determine which events might be fun and appropriate for your kids and make a day out of it!
+In addition to participating, I recommend making a kid-friendly Pride playlist to dance to, covering your house in rainbow decorations and choosing an LGBTQIA+ nonprofit to donate to as a family, taking the opportunity to explain to your kids about how that donation is going to positively impact others.
 The more fun your kids have throughout the day, the more memorable it’ll be!

-Instilling a respect for families of all types and people of all orientations fosters greater appreciation for the individuality and value of the people around them and results in respect and allyship.
-Reinforcing values such as the diversity of love and the importance of mutual respect and understanding can help children feel more comfortable expressing themselves and to be more tolerant of how others do the same.
+I hope that parents will take the opportunity to talk to their children about diversity, inclusion and equal human rights, and about accepting and supporting those who may be different from themselves.
+Instilling a respect for families of all types and people of all orientations fosters greater appreciation for the individuality and value of the people around them and cultivates respect and allyship.
+Reinforcing values such as the diversity of love and the importance of mutual respect and understanding can help children feel more comfortable expressing themselves and being more tolerant of how others do the same.